S. Tamer Cavusgil, Georgia State University

 Mourad Dakhli, Georgia State University

 Mourad Dakhli is Associate Professor of International Business and holds a Ph.D. from the Moore School of Business at the University of South Carolina.
-His research centers on the value-generating processes of human and social capital across different cultural and institutional settings and the implications on learning and innovation.
+His research centers on the value-generating processes of human and social capital across different cultural and institutional settings and the implications on learning and innovation as well as on the scholarship of teaching and learning.

-Prior to joining GSU, he served as a faculty member at the American University of Kuwait, and taught at various places including the University of South Carolina, Azerbaijan State Oil Academy (Azerbaijan), the Caucasus School of Business (Republic of Georgia), and others.
-His prior work experience includes developing and marketing industry training programs, managing capacity development projects at a number of academic institutions, and directing the activities of a bi-national chamber of commerce responsible for the promotion and implementation of a wide array of international trade and investment initiatives.
+Mourad is a visiting professor at Shanghai Business School and served for six year as a faculty member at the American University of Kuwait.
+He has taught at various institutions around the world including at the Azerbaijan State Oil Academy (Azerbaijan), the Caucasus School of Business (Republic of Georgia), and Alexandria Institute of Technology (Egypt).
+His prior work experience includes developing and marketing industry training programs for a continuing education center, managing cross-border capacity development projects, and directing the activities of a bi-national chamber of commerce responsible for the promotion and implementation of a wide array of international trade and investment initiatives.

 Seyda Deligonul, St. John Fisher College